MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 - **-iter_voxels** Number of single-fibre voxels to select when preparing for the next iteration

-- **-sf_voxels** Number of single-fibre voxels to use when calculating response function
+- **-number** Number of single-fibre voxels to use when calculating response function

 - **-dilate** Number of mask dilation steps to apply when deriving voxel mask to test in the next iteration